Ireland Dilapidations & the Statutory Damages Cap: How Irish Tenants Limit End-of-Term Exposure

 In practice, the tenant instructs an independent chartered surveyor (RICS or SCSI registered) to value the property in current condition vs. covenanted condition.
 If the landlord has committed to refurbishment, demolition, or a refit by a new tenant, the valuation reflects that as the comparable.
 Recoverable damages are then capped at the lower of (a) cost of works and (b) the diminution figure.

-Section 18(1) is most powerful where the landlord:
+The section 65 cap is most powerful where the landlord:

 - Has applied for planning permission to refurbish or redevelop — the planning record is public and devastating to a cost-of-works claim